-The UK and Ireland have had a special relationship since the establishment of the Irish Free State in 1922.
-Both countries joined the then European Economic Community on the same day and their current economic and political relationship largely depends on their membership of the EU.
+The UK and Ireland joined the European Economic Community at the same time in 1973, and their current economic and political relationship largely depends on their membership of the EU.

 - the Northern Ireland peace process, underpinned by the Good Friday Agreement (or Belfast Agreement)

 - how to operate the border between Northern Ireland and the Republic of Ireland for people and goods